[ Printer Friendly Version ] [ Report Abuse ]

 “The story is true,” I tell the boys finally.
 “I’m sorry to say it, but it’s true.
 I’m not sure whether the uproar was truly because he was gay – well, not overtly – but because he was with a Muggleborn, you see.”
 I shrug, deciding not to fill them in on my specific role in the incident.
 Clearly word had not gotten out about my fake relationship with Taurus, given that it had lasted all of two weeks and been mostly for the sake of the Slytherins.
 Terry at least hadn’t mentioned it over the past little while.

-“How are homosexual wizards and witches treated in the wizarding community in general, anyway?”
+“How are same-sex relationships treated in the wizarding community in general, anyway?”
 Terry asks, a note of true curiosity threading through his voice.
-“With Muggles, gay rights are huge right now: my cousin was showing me her pictures from the Pride parade in London last year- she wants me to go with him this summer.”
+“With Muggles, gay rights are huge right now: my cousin was showing me her pictures from the Pride parade in London last year- he wants me to go with him this summer.”
 He looks meaningfully at Anthony, I notice.
 “Maybe you blokes should come with.”

-“It’s not quite the same, though,” Anthony adds.
-“Honestly, I’d say wizards still have a long way to go in terms of acceptance- that horrible hazing incident with regards to that poor Slytherin boy is proof enough.”
+"Honestly, I’d say wizards still have a long way to go in terms of acceptance," Anthony adds.
+"That horrible hazing incident with regards to that poor Slytherin boy is proof enough.”

 “And because he was dating a Muggleborn,” I cut in hastily.